9 Models reviewed

 • Generic audio claims are treated cautiously without units, connection details, or workflow evidence.

-Noise cancellation and isolation
+Anc and isolation

 Weight 22%.
 Decides how well the headphones block external distractions in noisy environments.